paolocaminiti/incremental-dom-jsonml/README.md

 Your DOM is expressed by nested arrays as a simple data structure.
 You can compose it exploiting the full expressiveness of the language, from pure functions to array extras, external libraries, ES6 goodness.

-Togheter with [Incremental DOM](https://github.com/google/incremental-dom) it allows in place DOM mutations, which leads to declarative views.
+Together with [Incremental DOM](https://github.com/google/incremental-dom) it allows efficient in place DOM mutations, letting UI be a function of state.

 ##### Live demos
 [circles](http://paolocaminiti.github.io/incremental-dom-jsonml/demo/circles), benchmark.